dguzenko/newdocs/docs/zoocart.md

 ### Done!

-**Variations** are ready, a dropdown with the possible Products Attribures should be visible in your Product view.
+**Variations** are ready, a dropdown with the possible Products Attributes should be visible in your Product view.

 Translation
 -----------